SNESFAN/mustard-game-switcher/readme.md

 </div>

 The GameSwitcher allows you to launch your Recent/Favorite Retroarch games and jump between them.
-It also allows for setting up a quick save, shutoff, and resume feature (with some configuration required)

 This app was developed rapidly so it may have bugs.
 Backup your saves / games before installing.